corvette performance modifications

 [wheel skin]

-Other items of interest include grab bars
+Other items that add some spice include color grab bars

 [wheel skin]